 “Drown decided it was time for him to quit his $15-per-hour job after ice storms pummeled West Virginia in February.
 According to Drown, he was expected to show up to work despite icy road conditions.
 When the ice melted, roads began to flood.”https://www.businessinsider.com/labor-shortage-solution-pay-workers-higher-wages-2021-4

-We have all heard of the generous benefits received by employees in other countries.
 Businesses also did not anticipate the cultural work differences between retiring Baby Boomers and Gen-Z. Restaurants did not anticipate the shift by their employees from close-contact, low-wage work to Amazon or other companies that thrived during the lockdown and offer higher pay and benefits.

-The worldwide pandemic forced businesses in the U.S. to adapt to new ways to conduct business.
+The worldwide pandemic forced companies in the U.S. to adapt to new ways to conduct business.
 Many businesses seemed to think these were temporary measures, making empty promises to employees that they would be open to making these changes permanent.
 Now, these same businesses are reneging on their promises, calling their employees to return to the office, and receiving pushback.

 Quarantine has given us all time and solitude to think—a risk for any individual, and a threat to any status quo.https://www.theatlantic.com/ideas/archive/2021/05/post-pandemic-dont-want-to-reenter-society/619045/